-I am currently rewriting, chapter by chapter, my memoir I title, MISTIR.
+I am currently writing, chapter by chapter, a memoir I title, MISTIR.
 It’s the story about how I smoked my way out of my church career-and nearly my marriage- did some soul searching, and decided to become a high school history teacher.
 I wrote the rough draft my first year of teaching.
 Now in my 6th year, I’m crafting it less as a ‘fun and insanity with weed’ and more into a solid introspection into my experience as a manic cleric serving two small churches and initiating a border ministry on the US/MX border.
-Once I have completed this rewrite (releasing it now a little at a time on my website helps focus me) I’ll collect what I have, engage a professional editor, and either through self-publishing or a bona fide publisher, make it available to a wider audience and see how it fares.

 I have two self-published books available on Amazon.
 The Vicar’s Night Out is my first published story.
 It’s a memoir about a night that changed my life irrevocably and put me on a crash course with myself and career as an Episcopal priest.
 The second book, The Vicar of Longborough: High Desert Landing, also on Amazon, is fiction and tells the story, in episodes, of an Episcopal priest, Fr.
 Grant Stone, who lives much like I did during my brief, but life changing “escapades.”
 I had to get my act together to keep my marriage and sanity.
 Neither marriage nor sanity burdens Grant Stone.
 I love writing him.
 Both titles are classified as ‘short reads’ and can be read in one sitting.